chanovo/JCSS.DATA/README.md

     - **Data source**
     - **Citation**
     - **License (if there is one)**
-- Liciense (strongly recommended): It is highly recommended that contributors include a liciense in their documentation.
+- License (strongly recommended): It is highly recommended that contributors include a license in their documentation.
 Otherwise, the uploaded data set is under a CC BY-NC-SA 4.0 license.
-The [Liciense Selector](https://ufal.github.io/public-license-selector/) could be useful in finding a proper license.
+The [License Selector](https://ufal.github.io/public-license-selector/) could be useful in finding a proper license.
 - All documentation for submission should be included in one **single folder**.

 #### How to upload data set
-There are two ways to uplaod a dataset:
+There are two ways to upload a dataset:
 1. First, copy the JCSS_database repo. to your github account by clicking the **Fork** button on the top right of the official JCSS_database repo.
 Then upload the data set (a single folder) to the JCSS_database copied to your account.
 After this is done, change to the **Pull request** module and click the green button **New pull request** to issue a pull request for us to review the changes and to merge your changes in the copied repo. into the original JCSS_database repo.
-2. In the official JCSS_database repo., change to the **Issues** module and click the green button **New issuw** to create an issue, which will notify us.
+2. In the official JCSS_database repo., change to the **Issues** module and click the green button **New issue** to create an issue, which will notify us.
 We will then add your data set (a single folder) to the repo.

 ## Download data set
 There are multiple ways of downloading data sets from the database：